 DOE | Stanford | SLAC | SSRL | LCLS | AD | PPA | Photon Science | PULSE | SIMES

-The SXR beamline provides intense ultra short soft x-ray pulses generated by the free electron laser (FEL) with a highly diverse set of experimental configurations using established and powerful tools such as x-ray emission, coherent imaging, resonant scattering, photoelectron spectroscopy and x-ray absorption spectroscopy.
+The SXR beamline provides intense ultra short soft x-ray pulses to a diverse set of experimental configurations that use powerful tools such as x-ray emission, coherent imaging, resonant scattering, photoelectron spectroscopy and x-ray absorption spectroscopy.
 The science that can be performed at the SXR beamline covers wide-spread fields such as catalysis, magnetism, correlated materials, laboratory astrophysics and biological structure.

-The beamline is equipped with a monochromator whose energy range (500eV - 2000eV) and covers several of the important K- and L- edges of the second and third row elements for resonant excitation with a resolving power on the order of 3000, but the monochromator can also deliver beam in the non-monochromatic mode.
-A simple stationary experimental setup is provided in Hutch 1 (shared with AMO) before the monochromator where samples can be studied by XAS in transmission mode, detected in a single shot setup at the monochromator exit slit position.
+The beamline is equipped with a monochromator whose energy range (500eV - 2000eV) covers several of the important K- and L- edges of the second and third row elements for resonant excitation with a resolving power on the order of 3000, but the monochromator can also deliver beam in the non-monochromatic mode.

-The main interaction point situated in Hutch 2, after the monochromator and a set of K-B mirrors which can focus the beam from about 1 mm square to 2 um x 2 um or so, is different with respect to other LCLS instruments in that it has no stationary end station.
-Experimenters can either bring their own end stations or utilize available end stations that have already been integrated previously at SXR via collaborations.
+The main interaction point situated in Hutch 2, after the monochromator and a set of K-B mirrors which can focus the beam from about 1 mm square to about 2 um x 2 um, is different with respect to other LCLS instruments in that it has no stationary end station.
+Experimenters have the option to use the facility provided end stations, collaborate with other SXR users that have previouly intgrated end stations on SXR or bring their own end stations.

 SLAC National Accelerator Laboratory, Menlo Park, CA